geethika18/kaizala-docs/Articles/Actions/KASClient/generated/classes/kasclient.kaslocationaddressparams.md

 **● language**: *`string`*

-*Defined in model/KASLocationAddressParams.ts:13*

 ___

 <a id="latitude"></a>

 ###  latitude

 **● latitude**: *`number`*

-*Defined in model/KASLocationAddressParams.ts:9*

 ___

 <a id="longitude"></a>

 ###  longitude

 **● longitude**: *`number`*

-*Defined in model/KASLocationAddressParams.ts:11*

 ___

 ## Methods